 Please always seek advice from the cemeteries team during the course of making arrangements to avoid any uncertainty.

-Please seek advice from your funeral director or the cemeteries team if further advice is required.
+Please seek advice from your funeral director or the cemeteries team if further information is required.